 Consumer Protection BC establishes policies and procedures to guide its operations and achieve its objectives effectively and efficiently.
 These policies ensure a consistent approach to administration and the fair and uniform treatment of all licensees, businesses and consumers.
 The following policies and procedures have been approved by Consumer Protection BC's Executive and are consistent with legislative requirements and with the administrative agreement with government:

-Using Our Logo
+Using our Logo

-Publishing Information on Statutory Determinations Policy
+Publishing Information on Statutory Determinations

-Reconsideration of Determinations
+Reconsideration of Decisions

 Criminal Record Checks